andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 individual metrics being emitted.

-Metrics reporting was provided by a third-party library which directly makes HTTP requests in response to method calls, and provides an API to filter which metrics are emitted.
+Metrics reporting was provided by a third-party library which directly makes HTTP requests in response to method calls, and provides an API to filter the list of metrics emitted.

 Testing the filtering logic we provided to the library was tricky because it was highly interlinked with the behaviour of the library, and there was no